The team

-The board is responsible for managing the organization and the project.
-They work closely with the group leaders to ensure that development projects are feasible, progression is made and budgets are kept.
-In addition, the board is responsible for the development of the organization, HSE and all other aspects included in the management of an engineering firm.
+The Board manages the organisation and the project.
+They work closely with the group leaders to ensure that development projects are feasible, progression is made, and budgets are kept.

 Ingerid Knutsdatter Risvik